dallasgutauckis/dallasgutauckis.github.io/content/posts/2025-06-13-thoughts-on-good-kotlin-practices.md

 ### Use `object`/`data object`, not `class`…

-You’ll often see people reach for `class` when they really mean `object`, especially for singleton values.
-There’s a [widely shared article](https://medium.com/android-news/memory-efficiency-with-sealed-object-d7941ce8a66c) that argues for using `object` on the basis of memory efficiency — but that’s largely a red herring.
+You'll often see people reach for `class` when they really mean `object`, especially for singleton values.
+There's a [widely shared article](https://medium.com/android-news/memory-efficiency-with-sealed-object-d7941ce8a66c) that argues for using `object` on the basis of memory efficiency — but that's largely a red herring.

 In practice, the memory savings are negligible.
-The real value in using `object` or `data object` (as of Kotlin 1.9) is **clarity of intent**: if something doesn’t carry instance-specific data and doesn’t need to be instantiated multiple times, it *shouldn’t* be a class.
+The real value in using `object` or `data object` (as of Kotlin 1.9) is **clarity of intent**: if something doesn't carry instance-specific data and doesn't need to be instantiated multiple times, it *shouldn't* be a class.

 This makes your code easier to reason about.
 Using `object` reduces boilerplate and makes exhaustive `when` statements cleaner and more reliable, since there's no ambiguity around instantiation or equality.

-It’s not about saving memory — it’s about making your code harder to misuse and easier to understand.
+It's not about saving memory — it's about making your code harder to misuse and easier to understand.

 ### Keep extension functions focused and contextual